ROXBOZ/ROXBOZ/README.md

-# Hi, I'm Roxanne, a Berlin-based Intermediate-Level Full-Stack Web Developer with strong skills in UI systems and web accessibility
+# Hi, I'm Roxanne, an intermediate-Level Full-Stack Web Developer with strong skills in UI systems and web accessibility
-- I am seeking a full-time, Berlin-based position as a Frontend or Fullstack Web Developer, with a strong emphasis on UI/UX design and Accessibility.
+- I am seeking a full-time, Berlin-based position as a Frontend/Fullstack Web Developer, w/ an emphasis on UI/UX Design and A11Y.
 - Co-created Velma Studio in 2023, where I have been working as a JAMstack Developer.
 - Certified Full-Stack Web Developer (Code Academy Berlin, July 2023).
 - Graduated in Graphic Design (ERACOM, Lausanne, 2012), with a shift to Web Design and UI/UX.